App-vNext/Polly/docs/extensibility/proactive-strategy.md

 ```
 <!-- endSnippet -->

-The arguments should always end with `Arguments` suffix and should contain the `Context` property.
-Using arguments improves the extensibility and maintainability of the API as adding new members to it is a non-breaking change.

-In this case the `ThresholdExceededArguments` holds information about actual execution time and threshold so any listener can react to this event or provide a custom callback to be executed when this situation occurs.
+Arguments should always have an `Arguments` suffix and include a `Context` property.
+Using arguments boosts the extensibility and maintainability of the API, as adding new members becomes a non-breaking change.
+The `ThresholdExceededArguments` provides details about the actual execution time and threshold, allowing listeners to respond to this event or supply a custom callback for such situations.

 ## Options

-In previous section we implemented the `TimingResilienceStrategy`.
-Now, we need to integrate it into Polly and it's public API.
+In the previous section, we implemented the `TimingResilienceStrategy`.
+Now, it's time to integrate it with Polly and its public API.

-First let's define public `TimeoutStrategyOptions` that will be used to configure our strategy:
+Let's define the public `TimeoutStrategyOptions` to configure our strategy:

 <!-- snippet: ext-proactive-options -->
 ```cs